ishkawa/APIKit/README.md

 ## Usage

-1. Create subclass of `APIKit.API` that represents target web API.
+1. Create subclass of `API` that represents target web API.
 2. Set base URL by overriding `baseURL()`.
 3. Set encoding of request body by overriding `requestBodyBuilder()`.
 4. Set encoding of response body by overriding `responseBodyParser()`.
-5. Define request classes that conforms to `APIKit.Request` for each endpoints.
+5. Define request classes that conforms to `Request` for each endpoints.

 ### Example